cloudera-labs/hms-mirror/README.md

 "hms-mirror" is a utility used to bridge the gap between two clusters and migrate `hive` _metadata_.
 HMS-Mirror is distributed under the [AGPLv3](./license.md) license.

-The application will migration hive metastore data (metadata) between two clusters.
+The application will migrate hive metastore data (metadata) between two clusters.
 With [SQL](#sql) and [EXPORT_IMPORT](#export_import) data strategies, we can move data between the two clusters.
 While this process functions on smaller datasets, it isn't too efficient for larger datasets.

 For the default strategy [SCHEMA_ONLY](#schema-only-and-dump), we can migrate the schemas and sync metastore databases, but the DATA movement is NOT a function of this application.
-The application does provide a workbook of SOURCE and TARGET locations that can be used to build a `distcp` plan for the databases you ran it against.
+The application does provide a workbook for each database with SOURCE and TARGET locations.

 The output reports are written in [Markdown](https://www.markdownguide.org/).
-If you have a client Markdown Renderer like [Marked2](https://marked2app.com/) for the Mac or [Typora](https://typora.io/) which is cross platform, you'll find a LOT of details in the output reports about what happened.
-If you can't install a render, then try some web versions [Stackedit.io](https://stackedit.io/app#).
-Copy/paste the contents to the report 'md' files.
+If you have a client Markdown Renderer like [Marked2](https://marked2app.com/) for the Mac or [Typora](https://typora.io/) which is cross-platform, you'll find a LOT of details in the output reports about what happened.
+If you can't install a render, try some web versions [Stackedit.io](https://stackedit.io/app#).
+Copy/paste the contents to the report *md* files.

 ## Table of Contents